SvenTiigi/STLocationRequest/README.md

 // Defines if the location symbol which will be presented in the middle of
 // the location request screen is hidden.
 Default value: false locationRequest.locationSymbolHidden = false

+// Set the in the interval for switching the shown places in seconds.
+Default value is 15 seconds locationRequest.timeTillPlaceSwitchesInSeconds = 15.0
 ```

 ## Delegate